Skip to content

 The three colors that deliver on their promises

-Noir obvious but effective.
-The Noir Pont-des-Arts remains matte even after six months of heavy use.
+Black : obvious but effective.
+The Pont-des-Arts “ Black ” remains matte even after six months of heavy use.
 It adds structure to casual outfits, blends in with formal wear, and hides small stains better than any other color.

-Blue-Gray: the surprise.
-This hybrid shade works as a neutral with warm tones (camel, beige, rust) and pairs naturally with cool tones (noir, white, navy).
-Visually more interesting than pure gray, and less prone to showing dirt than beige.
+Grey Blue: the surprise.
+This hybrid shade works as a neutral with warm tones (camel, beige, rust) and blends naturally with cool tones (Black, white, navy).
+Visually more interesting than pure Grey , and less prone to showing dirt than beige.

 For a more comprehensive overview, see "How to Choose a Shoulder Strap for a Briefcase: The Complete Guide for 2026."